WHY IT MATTERS

 Identify and Address Health Disparities

-Recognize differences in health outcomes across different groups or towns or neighborhoods, especially those impacted by social, economic, or environmental factors.
-Focus efforts on populations facing higher risks.
+Recognize differences in health outcomes within our rural community, particularly those influenced by social, economic, environmental, and systemic factors.
+Focus efforts on populations experiencing disproportionately higher health risks.

 Promoting Healthy Behaviors